kari983/MS_data_analyses/README.md

 (ii).
 Rows
 (1).
 Rows: Each row contains an herbivore Order with its abundance corresponding to a treatment plot at a specific elevation.
 Other information such as Guild further describes the feeding characteristics of the herbivore order.

+(B).
+R codes

-This repository consists of 7 scripts used for analysis which include data arrangement, models, model statistics and plotting.
+This repository consists of 7 script files used for the analyses.
+Five scripts for the main MS section and two for supporting information.
 They are located within the working directory.
 These scripts include:
+(i).
+Main MS section
+(1).
+Biomass_NWP_WP_combine.R: contains scripts for analyzing biomass of non-woody plants (NWP), woody plants (WP) and their combined biomasses corresponding to each treatment [C, I, W, WI].
+(2).
+Diversity_NWP_WP_combine.R: contains scripts for analyzing divesity of non-woody plants (NWP), woody plants (WP) and their combined biomasses corresponding to each treatment [C, I, W, WI].
+(3).
+LRR_WP_biomass.R: contains scripts for calculation and analyses of log response ratios (LRR) of isolated effects of insects, non-woody plants and their combination based on woody plant biomass corresponding to each treatment [C, I, W, WI].
+(4).
+NWP+WP_RDA.R: contains scripts for analyzing divesity of non-woody plants (NWP) and woody plants (WP) species composition based on biomasses corresponding to each treatment [C, I, W, WI].
+(5). alien_native_plants_WP.R: contains scripts for analyzing biomass of alien and native plants based on woody plant biomass corresponding to each treatment [C, I, W, WI].

+(ii).
+Supporting information
+(1).
+Insect_abundance_in_plots_supplementary.R: contains scripts for analyzing biomass of non-woody plants (NWP), woody plants (WP) and their combined biomasses corresponding to each treatment [C, I, W, WI].